HamadKhushik/UCSD-MyMap/README.md

 Outline:
 ==========
--> This Project is implementation of basic graphs for real transportation data
-    using Google API
+-> This is a Map Application implemented to find shortest path from source to destination using Google API

 -> BFS, Dijkstra and A Star Algorithms are used in this implementation to find shortest paths

--> Project is extended to mimic real life map applications by computing the
-    shortest path based on 'time taken to reach destination' instead of 'distance to destination'
+-> Project is extended to mimic real life map applications by computing the shortest path based on 'time taken to reach destination - taking speed limits into account' instead of just 'distance to destination'

--> project is extended to implement the TSP problem using two different
-    algorithms i-e Greedy algorithm and Greedy 2opt algorithm
+-> project is extended to implement the TSP(Travelling Sales Person) problem using two different algorithms i-e Greedy algorithm and Greedy 2opt algorithm

 -----------------------------------------------------------------------------